Louppy-le-Château

 Louppy-le-Château (/fr/) is a commune in the Meuse department in Grand Est in north-eastern France.

 The coat of arms includes the dinosaur Erectopus, which was discovered nearby during the 1870s.
+The dinosaur on the coat-of-arms is based on an illustration by Timothy J. Bradley website.

 Geography

 The village lies in the middle of the commune, on the left bank of The Chée, which flows northwestward through the middle of the commune.